bigeasy/interrupt/README.md

 ```

 In the above, the `rescue` function returns a function that tests an exception's
-message against the regular expression and if it matches call the given catcher
+message against the regular expression and if it matches calls the given catcher
 function.
 The `m` switch will cause `$` to match the end of a line, not the end
 of string.
-The exception is multi-line because the qualified name of the exception is on
+The exception message is multi-line, but the qualified name of the
-the first line of the message.
+exception is on the first line.

 This is what I like to do for now, but I'll probably move to `switch` statements
 now that I've finalized Interrupt.